 The Internet, a worthwhile and practical invention of never-ending technology, has revolutionized the world.
 Therefore, the dynamics have rehabilitated the forces at work, allowing individuals and internet users to communicate and interact daily.
-The revitalization of communication skills and high-paced communication techniques has drastically improved, confirming the advent of the internet as a spectacular platform for the future.
-However, the internet is still believed to be a questionable platform despite being a powerful creation.
+The revitalization of communication skills and high-paced communication techniques has drastically improved, confirming the advent of the Internet as a spectacular platform for the future.
+However, the Internet is still believed to be a questionable platform despite being a powerful creation.
 Individuals are entirely dependent on the usage of the Internet and the content derived from it.

-Despite being a manageable and productive alternative for information, the Internet is jam-packed with negative deviations, uncertain and unauthorized video, audio, and written content, and jam-packed with false and scam-based users or hackers who have increased apprehensions and complexities of technology and the Internet.
+Despite being a manageable and productive alternative for information, the Internet is jam-packed with negative deviations, uncertain and unauthorized video, audio, and written content, and false and scam-based users or hackers who have increased apprehensions and complexities of technology and the Internet.
 Nevertheless, the Internet is still considered the number one source of reliable information and data which is used by students, workers, and employees daily; however, the likelihood of hacking, undetectable security breaches, cybercrime, virus attacks, privacy, and security violation, invasion of security or operating system are common and detrimental consequences faced by Internet users.

-What is National Consumer Center?
+What is the National Consumer Center?

 See the National Consumer Center spam message example: